Whitespark’s Super Fantastic Guide to Optimizing Google My Business

 - Business owners have the option to turn the feature on and off.
 Ideally you keep the messages on during business hours and turn it off when no one is available to respond (this removed the tab from your KP).

 - Your typical response time also shows up on your listing.

-- You cannot respond to messages in GMB dashboard.
+- You cannot respond to messages in the GMB dashboard on desktop.

-- Customers cannot call this number – it is strictly for messages.
+- Customers cannot call directly from the chat, this is specifically for messaging.

 - You can create a welcome message of up to 120 characters.

 - There are chat policies that you also need to follow, so if you are going to start using this feature make sure you are current on the rules.